FutureChildHealth/.github/profile/Readme.md

 - Professor <a href="https://globalecologyflinders.com/people/#CJAB">Corey J. A. Bradshaw</a>, Flinders University
 - Prof <a href="https://research-repository.uwa.edu.au/en/persons/peter-le-souef">Peter N. Le Souëf</a>, University of Western Australia

+## Research papers arising
+See our 'Outputs' repository for a list of published, submitted, and preprint papers.

 ## Collaborators
 - <a href="https://www.linkedin.com/in/chitra-m-saraswati/">Chitra Saraswati</a>, The Kids Research Institute Australia
 - <a href="https://www.linkedin.com/in/jhermayne-ubalde-44aa57235/">Jhermayne Ubalde</a>, University of Western Australia